-The Connections Pane is currently available only in the preview release of RStudio 1.1.
+The Connections Pane is available only in RStudio 1.1 and later.
 If you plan to work with ODBC data sources in the Connections Pane, you’ll also need the latest version of the odbc package from Github, which you can install as follows:

 Connect to existing data sources

 There are two ways to connect to an existing data source:

 When you create a data connection by executing R code in the console, RStudio will automatically add the connection to the list of connections if the R package involved integrates with RStudio.
 If you’re an R package author, read our guide on the Connections Contract for instructions on adding this integration.

 > con <- DBI::dbConnect(odbc::odbc(), Driver = "SQL Server", Server = [My Server], Database = [My Database], UID = [My User ID], PWD = [My Password], Port = 1433)